Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Present the main findings or conclusions at the beginning of a scientific paper.

 + Paragraph flow is helped by:
-  + logical flow of ideas
+  + A logical flow of ideas
   + parallel sentence structures
   + if necessary, transition words

 + Your reader remembers the first sentence and the last sentence best.
 Make the last sentence memorable.
 Emphasis at the end.

-+ Logical flow of ideas:
++ A logical flow of ideas:
-  + Sequential in time: avoid the "Memento" approach in scienific writing;
+  + Sequential in time: avoid the "Memento" approach in scientific writing;
   + General → specific: take-home message first;
   + Logical arguments: if "a" then "b"; "a" therefore "b".